About Roy

 Clinical Psychology

-However, first and foremost, Clinical Psychologists are Counsellors that help people talk through their difficulties.
+However, first and foremost, Clinical Psychologists are Counsellors that help people talk through their difficulties and work out ways to overcome life’s challenges.

 It is important to note that Clinical Psychologists are not medical doctors (unlike Psychiatrists) and are therefore unable to prescribe medications.